This ergogenic aid allows the athlete to train harder for longer

 The average person stores enough free ATP for 4 to 5 seconds of maximum muscular contraction: enough to do one squat, throw a javelin or run 50 metres.
 Because it is the only way that one can ever put a maximum load on one's muscles, muscle contractions fuelled by stored ATP is unquestionably the most effective way of building strength.
 However, this is also the most dangerous way to train as maximal muscle contractions carry the greatest risk of ligament, tendon and connective tissue damage.

-Following 4 to 5 seconds of maximal exercise, a substance known as Creatine phosphate (CP) becomes the dominant energy yielder, permitting near maximal muscle contractions for another 5 to 6 seconds.
+Following 4 to 5 seconds of maximal exercise, a substance known as Creatine phosphate (CP) becomes the dominant energy yielder, permitting near-maximal muscle contractions for another 5 to 6 seconds.
 This ATP/CP interaction is anaerobic and uses no glycogen, glucose, fatty acids or amino acids.
-Maximal exercise extended past the 5 second ATP barrier into the CP system of up to 12 seconds (ATP+CP) obviously becomes much safer as the amount of micro trauma is significantly less than ATP alone.
+Maximal exercise extended past the 5 second ATP barrier into the CP system of up to 12 seconds (ATP+CP) becomes much safer as the amount of microtrauma is significantly less than ATP alone.

 This is where Creatine supplementation fits in as it facilitates a full load of Creatine phosphate in every muscle.
 It allows the athlete to train harder for longer.
 The oral form of Creatine monohydrate is the most digestible.
 The amount of intake depends on how much muscle there is to fill and how much exercise the person does.

-In order for an athlete to warrant taking Creatine, there should be a minimum training load of 5 or more days a week and training maximal resistance at a high intensity.
-Therefore in order to reap any benefit from Creatine whatsoever, the athlete has to train HARD.
+For an athlete to warrant taking Creatine, there should be a minimum training load of 5 or more days a week and training maximal resistance at a high-intensity.
+Therefore, to reap any benefit from Creatine whatsoever, the athlete has to train HARD.

-A recommended dose of Creatine for hard training athletes is approximately 0.1g/kg lean mass (lean mass is FAT FREE mass, not total body weight).
+A recommended dose of Creatine for hard-training athletes is approximately 0.1g/kg lean mass (lean mass is FAT-FREE mass, not total body weight).
 Doses should be divided into smaller mini-doses that should be taken before, during and after exercise).
-It is essential that doses should be taken with a sugar drink (such as a fruit juice) and after a meal.
+Doses must be taken with a sugar drink (such as fruit juice) and after a meal.

-Doses should not be taken on an ongoing basis as there is evidence of Creatine supplementation interfering with the body's own metabolism over the long term.
-Over dosing should also be avoided at all costs as excess Creatine has been shown to interfere with the regulation of the kidneys resulting in water retention.
+Doses should not be taken on an ongoing basis as there is evidence of Creatine supplementation interfering with the body's metabolism over the long term.
+Overdosing should also be avoided at all costs as excess Creatine has been shown to interfere with the regulation of the kidneys resulting in water retention.

-In conclusion, young athletes have no need for Creatine as the only time benefit is gained with Creatine is during maximal resistance training.
-Young athletes have no need for this kind of training and therefore no need for Creatine.
+In conclusion, young athletes do not need Creatine as the only time benefit is gained with Creatine is during maximal resistance training.
+Young athletes do not need this kind of training and therefore no need for Creatine.

 This article first appeared in: